CrossLangNV/DGFISMA_definition_extraction/README.md

 The train sentences can be found as `train_sentences.txt`, and accompanying labels in `train_labels.txt` (1: definition, 0: no definition).

 The training dataset contains 5311 sentences in total, of which 2083 are definitions.
-Of these 5311 sentences, the first 692 are from the DGFISMA corpus (311 definitions), the other sentences are obtained from the WCL Corpus, a subset of Wikipedia manually annotated with definitions and hypernyms *(Navigli et al, 2010.
-Learning word-class lattices for definition and hypernym extraction.
-In Proceedings of the 48th Annual Meeting of the Association for Computational Linguistics, ACL10)*.
+Of these 5311 sentences, the first 692 are from the DGFISMA corpus (311 definitions), the other sentences are obtained from the WCL Corpus, a subset of Wikipedia manually annotated with definitions and hypernyms, *(Navigli et al, 2010.
+An annotated dataset for extracting definitions and hypernyms from the web.
+In proceedings of the Seventh International Conference on Language Resources and Evaluation (LREC10))*, available at http://lcl.uniroma1.it/wcl/.

 Test sentences can be found as `test_sentences.txt`, and `test_labels.txt`.